rami0141/bamazon/README.md

 If not, the app will log the phrase "Insufficient quantity!", and then prevent the order from going through.

 If yes, mySQL database will reflect the remaining quantity after subtracting the amount of a product bought by the user.
-The customer is given a total cost of their purchase.
+The application will log the chosen product's name and price per unit.
+The customer is also given a total cost of the purchase.

 ![Image of app checking inventory](images/ending.JPG)

 ![Image of updated inventory](images/inventory2.JPG)